 It is held in the United States and Canada on the first Saturday in May.
 Given that in-person gatherings are limited or on-hold in many places, this year’s Prep Day is focused on what residents can do on and around their home to help protect against the threat of wildfires.

-Apply for a Project Funding Award courtesy of State Farm
+Project Funding Award courtesy of State Farm

 Defending the Home Ignition Zone (HIZ)